Reece Shearsmith

 Reeson Wayne Shearsmith (born 27 August 1969) is a British actor, comedian and writer.
 He was a member of The League of Gentlemen, with Steve Pemberton, Mark Gatiss and Jeremy Dyson.
 Jointly with Pemberton, he created, wrote and starred in the sitcom Psychoville and the dark comedy anthology series Inside No. 9.
-He had notable roles in Spaced and The World's End.
+Shearsmith also had notable roles in Spaced and The World's End.

 Early life

 Shearsmith was born in Kingston upon Hull, East Riding of Yorkshire.
 He attended Andrew Marvell High School and then Bretton Hall College of Education, where he met Mark Gatiss and Steve Pemberton, fellow actors and comedians.